astronati/php-fantasy-football-calculator/README.md

 `composer.json`.

 ### Dependencies
-To install all modules you just need to run following command from the root path:
+To install all modules you just need to run following command:

 ```sh
 $ composer install
 ```

 ### Documentation
-Please use the following command to run the documentation from the root path:
+Please use the following command to generate the project documentation:
 ```sh
 $ composer docs
 ```

 ### Testing
-Tests are created next to related file as follows:
+Tests files are created next to related file as follows:
 ```
 src
 \-->[folder-name]